Messaging

 Timestamp Invariant

-The timestamp invariant ensures that initiating messages cannot come from a future block.
+The timestamp invariant ensures that initiating messages is at least the same timestamp as the Interop upgrade timestamp and cannot come from a future block than the block of its executing message.
 Note that since all transactions in a block have the same timestamp, it is possible for an executing transaction to be ordered before the initiating message in the same block.

 ChainID Invariant